Steps to Successful Academic Planning for Study Abroad

 4. Do your homework.
 Research programs that you are considering carefully and in detail before completing and submitting application materials.
 Read program brochures, visit web sites, review application instructions very carefully, print and save course descriptions and syllabi, etc. Ask questions during the application process if you are uncertain about something.

 5. Select a Program.
-You may select from a variety of options offered by both CUA and by other institutions in the US and overseas or by other providers.
+You may select from a variety of options offered by CUA and our partner institutions.

 Submit your CUA online application with all the required additional documentation as required by the particular program.
 Typical application materials include an official - sometimes unofficial - transcript, letter(s) of recommendation, copy of the information page of your passport, two passport photos, and a deposit.

 Submit all application materials well before the stated deadline.
 An application is not complete until all required materials are submitted.
 Most programs also require application fees at the time of application.